 Barcelona’s beaches are some of the most popular in Europe, and the city is known for its great beach holidays.
 They tend to be crowded during the summer months, but that is usually the best time to go.
 Antoni Gaudí, the Catalan architect, has several masterpieces in Barcelona if you love beautiful architecture.
 From the popular Sagrada Familia and Casa Batllo to other lesser-known buildings, you’ll have a lot of beautiful old buildings to track down in Barcelona.
 If your kids are tagging along, ensure you have Park Guell on your itinerary.
 It is a popular park in Barcelona with mosaic benches and the popular salamander, and also offers many things kids enjoy.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Paris, you have various train station options to start your trip from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Barcelona, you can end your trip in train stations like Barcelona Sants, Barcelona Passeig De Gracia and Barcelona Estació De França.
+When departing from Paris, you have various train station options to start your route from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When arriving in Barcelona, you can end your journey in train stations like Barcelona Sants, Barcelona Passeig De Gracia and Barcelona.

-Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1 mile (s) / 2 km away from the city center, and they get off the train at Barcelona Sants, located 1 mile (s) / 1 km away from the city center.
+Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.7 miles (2.7 km) away from the city centre, and they get off the train at Barcelona Sants, located 1.6 miles (2.6 km) away from the city centre.